bpFarrell/bpfarrell.github.io/_posts/2019-08-18-Metroid_Visors.markdown

     ...
 {% endhighlight %}

-At a low level this takes the pixel that is there, and adds the surface onto it, where normal rendering replaces if the surface is closer to the camera then what is already rendered.
+At a high level additive rendering takes the pixel that is there, and adds the surfaces being rendered onto it, where normal rendering replaces if the surface is closer to the camera then what is already rendered.
 This is an effect desirable for lights and fire effects, that we are going to take advantage of.

 Let’s Make a material with a texture, and put a few in our scene.